josiah14/articles/scala-types-0.md

 if (configClient.isSuccess && configClient.get.connected) configClient.get.destroy()
 ```

-The above code will behave exactly the same as the previous code block.
-So, even at this point, without understanding, yet, how to use comprehensions and `Collection`s functions on these datatypes, we can see that we have the power to drastically simplify code which needs to handle the possibility of `Throwable`s.
+The above code will behave exactly the same as the previous code block on the surface.
+The difference is minor, but in the previous example, the `Exception` gets directly wrapped into the new `Try` context through the `match` expression handles the `Failure` `case`, but in this example, when `get` encounters the `Failure`, it rethrows the `Exception` inside that `Failure`, which is then, of course, caught by the new `Try` context we are wrapping the `ImaginaryServiceClient` instantiation in.
+However, even at this point, without understanding, yet, how to use comprehensions and `Collection`s functions on these datatypes, we can see that we have the power to drastically simplify code which needs to handle the possibility of `Throwable`s.

 #### Either

 `Either` is a lot like `Try`, in that it can be one of two values.
 However, while `Try` is either a `Success` that holds the value returned from a function or operation when it successfully completes or a `Failure` that holds the `Throwable` which contains information about the error that occurred while trying to perform the operation, `Either` can be 'either' a `Right`, which, by convention, normally contains the value an operation returns for the expected, or successful, value (think, if you get a `Right`, things went 'right'), or else `Either` could be a `Left`, which normally holds some less-happy value such as an error (but it doesn't have to indicate an error).

 ##### When to Use Either Over Try

 Some people out there in Google-land will tell you that `Either` is less preferred or inferior to the `Try` type and normally indicates a code-smell.
 I'm not ready, yet, to draw that particular conclusion, but there is a distinction that needs to be made in purpose between `Try` and `Either` so that you know when to use each and how to design your APIs.

 The main thing to realize is that `Try` is meant specifically for the purpose of handling `Exception`s.
 Intelligently using `Either` vs. `Try`, therefore, requires some discipline around when you choose to throw `Exceptions` vs. just notify the application that some sort of error or issue that is expected to be common and non-critical arises.
 For the latter case, `Either` is a better choice than `Try`.
 The other main purpose for `Either` is when you have a function which may return one of two types, but neither type returned necessarily indicates an error.
 Such cases as these are fairly uncommon, but they do arise from time to time, so it's good to know that the `Either` type is there if you ever run into such a scenario where you DO need a disjoint union as your return type.
 Most of the time, though, it helps to think of `Either` as an alternative to `Option` that returns some information about why you have a `None` when a `None` occurs, rather than just being given back `None` with no explanation.